wendy7756/AI-Video-Transcriber/README.md

 - 📝 **Markdown Output**: Both transcripts and summaries are displayed and downloadable in Markdown format
 - ⚡ **Real-Time Progress**: Live progress tracking and status updates
 - 🎨 **Beautiful Interface**: Modern, responsive web interface
+- **🌍 Conditional Translation (New)**: When the selected summary language differs from the detected transcript language, the system auto-translates with GPT‑4o
 - 📱 **Mobile-Friendly**: Perfect support for mobile devices

 ## 🚀 Quick Start